 The Son of God as Almighty God in the Old and New Testament--Incarnation Versus Cross

 Three persons to the Godhead, are absolutely requisite to this scenario of the plan of salvation.
 Otherwise, there could be no form of eternal death of any person party to the Godhead.
 The reason that three persons do not constitute three God's, is simple.
-The three persons were three clones of God the Father--the ONE ETERNAL SPIRIT.
+The three persons consist of--the ONE ETERNAL SPIRIT.

 1Cr 12:13 For by one Spirit are we all baptized into one body, whether [we be] Jews or Gentiles, whether [we be] bond or free; and have been all made to drink into one Spirit.